 Inhaca Island © Paulo Miranda

-Situated almost 25 miles (40km) off the coast of Maputo, Inhaca Island is an immensely popular African resort destination boasting beautiful beaches, some of the Mozambique Channel's best coral reefs, a historic lighthouse, marine biology museum and large areas of protected forest.
+Situated almost 25 miles (40km) off the coast of Maputo, Inhaca Island is an immensely popular African resort destination.
+It boasts beautiful beaches, some of the Mozambique Channel's best coral reefs, a historic lighthouse, a marine biology museum, and large areas of protected forest.

-Many tourists find a visit to Inhaca Island a pleasant way to spend a day, or a week, in Maputo; however, visitors should be prepared to pay dearly for every service on the island, including a 'tourist tax' levied the second you step off the boat.
-Swimmers should also take care, as the beaches are occasionally inundated with bluebottles.
+Many tourists find a visit to Inhaca Island a pleasant way to spend time while in Maputo.
+However, visitors should be prepared to pay dearly for every service on the island, including a tourist tax levied the second you step off the boat.
+Swimmers should also take care, as the bluebottles occasionally inundate the beach.